 Strong, aromatic, and clean flavors.
 The size of the brew means more flavor packed into your coffee.

-Requires filters sold separately.
-Chemex also recommends only using their filters as they’re thicker.
+Requires a Chemex paper filter which is sold separately.
+Chemex recommends only using their filters as they’re thicker.

 Comes with 350 filters on purchase.
 Also comes with a muddler and funnel in packaging.